D199 Bola Durian Will Give You A Ball Of A Time

 And as previously stated, the most noteworthy attribute is it’s external appearance looking like a ball.

 Even the top and bottom of this durian is curved convex, unlike many similarly rounded types of durians that are truncated.
+Many would mistake it as D88 from the exterior appearance.

 The top area before the stem has sunken spikes that reminds one of khun poh.